1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: A first control on the rate of convergence: proof of Proposition

-\end{prop} In order to prove this, we use a similar strategy as the one for Proposition \ref{prop:convergence-with-translation-gamma_t} presented in Section \ref{section:strategy}, by introducing a barrier at $\gamma$ from time $t^a$ to time $t$.
-We will eventually choose $\gamma = \frac{1}{2} \log t$, but we keep some generality for $\gamma$ throughout the section.
-Moreover, we will first prove this concentration result for $Z_t(F,\gamma) - \E[F(R_1)] Z_t(1,\gamma)$, and only afterwards prove that we can replace $\gamma$ by any other shift $\Delta$.
+The goal of this section is to prove Proposition \ref{prop:rate-of-CV-Z_t(F,Delta,t)}, which gives a first bound on the rate of convergence of $Z_t (F,\Delta)$ towards $\rho(F) Z_\infty$, when $\Delta$ is at most of order $\log t$.
+To this aim, we use the strategy presented in Section \ref{subsection:scheme_barrier}, by introducing a barrier at level $\gamma$ from time $t_0 = t^a$, for some $a \in (0,1)$.
+We eventually choose $\gamma = \frac{1}{6} \log t$ and $a = 2/3$ in Section~\ref{subsection:rate_of_convergence}, but we keep some generality for $\gamma$ and $a$ throughout the section to show where this choice comes from.

-Let $\cL^{t^a,\gamma}$ denote the stopping line of the killed particles, $T_u$ the time of the death of a killed particle $u$ and $\sF_{\cL^{t^a,\gamma}}$ be the $\sigma$-algebra associated with the stopping line.
-Then, we have the following decomposition